syedatifakhtar/youtubeautodownloader/README.md

 4.Building and generating the jar yourself(Optional)-:
 You will need to have sbt for this (Brew install sbt)

-sbt clean assembly
+5.sbt clean assembly

-compiles and creates the jar for you
+Compiles and creates the jar for you

-Configs
+#Configs
 ~~~~~~~~~

 The following configs are available for modification and customization-:

-#Set to true for linux devices
+Set to true for linux devices
 ws.acceptAnyCertificate=true

-#Number of parallel video downloads you want to have
+Number of parallel video downloads you want to have
 maxParallelVideoDownloads = 20

-#Will timeout and fail the video download if it crosses this limit,valid values are in <hours,minutes,seconds>
+Will timeout and fail the video download if it crosses this limit,valid values are in <hours,minutes,seconds>
 maxdownloadwaittime = 1 hour

-#Output directory
+Output directory
 outputDirectory = "downloads"

-Youtube-dl configs
+#Youtube-dl configs
 ~~~~~~~~~~~~~~~~~~~~

 Youtube dl by itself also has a lot of configuration options,these can be configured in the global Xargs property for all downloads like below